 It is now up to the Government to respond with a robust and efficient plan to set these recommendations in motion.

-Do you know what “carbon neutrality” actually means?
+Do you know what “Net Zero” actually means?
 Are you familiar with a “1.5 degree” trajectory?
 Have you heard of “avoided emissions”?